Rodemfr/meteovache_pi/README.md

 - "Icon Eu" : regional model (0.125°) from [Deutscher Wetterdienst](https://www.dwd.de/EN) (Coverage : Europe)
 - "Arpege" : global model (0.5°) from [Météo France](http://www.meteofrance.com) (Coverage : World)

-meteovache_pi needs an Internet connection to retrieve weather data from MeteoVache server.
+*MeteoVache* needs an Internet connection to retrieve weather data from *MeteoVache* server.
 It has been specifically designed to minimize the amount of data required to get a forecast at a given location.
 A typical request weights between 500 and 1500 bytes, making it suitable for very low bandwidth Internet connections like Edge GSM.

 ## Author